niksarrow/ns/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Nikhil Saini is a research assistant at Indian Institute of Technology, Bombay.
+His research interests include Artificial Intelligence, Natural Language Processing and Speech Procesing.
+He is inclined towards algorithmic thinking and problem solving.
+He works at CFILT and CSALT lab under the guidance of Prof. Pushpak Bhattacharya and Prof. Preethi Jyothi on problems involving Speech and NLP.
+Alongwith, he assists in the research at Computer Center of IIT Bombay.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.